danielpastor97/mlcg/examples/h5_pl/multiple_molecules/README.md

 To go ahead to the trainng, the file `train_demo_cuda.yaml` is a Pytorch Lightning yaml defines the architecture of the model to use (`model` field), the optimizer (`optimizer`), the trainer specifications (`trainer`) and the dataset (`dataset`).
 Note that `data.h5_file_path` and `data.partition_options` point to the `combined_demo_dataset.h5` and `partition_demo.yaml` files, respectively, that will be used as training data and

-To train, we can run from a terminal (that)
+To train, we can run from a terminal:

 ```bash
 mlcg-train_h5.py fit --config ./train_demo_cuda.yaml